Rolive0712/ASP.NET4.0-BrowserCompatible-Responsive-Solution/ReadMe.txt

 5. The solution/site can be viewed on IE8 with UI responsiveness.
 6. Knockout used for data binding
 7. Micro ORM "Dapper" used for ORM mapping with SP's
+8. Install dapper from Nuget package.
+On VS2010, run "Install-Package dapper" on PMC.